CLAS-205/au24-site/docs/textbook/unit3/lesson14-modern-astronomy/index.md

 **Pluto**, once considered the ninth and farthest planet from the Sun, was discovered in 1930 by American astronomer **Clyde Tombaugh** at the Lowell Observatory in Flagstaff, Arizona.
 Unlike the discoveries of Uranus and Neptune, Pluto’s discovery was not based on mathematical predictions but on an extensive search for a ninth planet, which had been hypothesized based on anomalies in the orbits of Neptune and Uranus.
 Tombaugh used a technique called "planetary photography," in which he took photographs of the night sky and compared them over a series of days to spot any moving objects.
 After months of meticulous observation, Tombaugh identified an object that appeared to be moving against the backdrop of stars, and this was confirmed to be Pluto.
 For much of the 20th century, Pluto was considered the smallest and most distant planet in our solar system, although its status has since been revised.

-The discovery of Pluto, however, has become more complex in recent years.
-In 2006, the International Astronomical Union (IAU) reclassified Pluto as a "dwarf planet" rather than a full-fledged planet.
-This decision was based on the fact that Pluto does not dominate its orbit, as the other eight planets do, and that it shares its orbit with other objects in the Kuiper Belt, a region of icy bodies beyond Neptune.
-While Pluto's planetary status is now debated, its discovery and its long-standing role as the ninth planet in the solar system were critical to our understanding of the solar system's outer reaches and the ongoing exploration of distant, icy bodies.

 {: .note}
-> Your instructor informally recognizes Pluto as a planet.
+> Your instructor informally likes to think of Pluto as a planet.
 This is not an opinion reflected by the greater scientific community.

-Each of these discoveries&mdash;Uranus, Neptune, and Pluto—&mdash;as contributed to the evolving narrative of our solar system.
-The discovery of Uranus demonstrated the power of telescopes to extend our view beyond the visible planets, while Neptune’s discovery showed the ability of astronomers to predict the existence of unknown worlds through mathematics.
-Pluto’s discovery added an additional layer of complexity to our understanding of the solar system’s structure, prompting ongoing debates about the definitions of planets and the criteria used to classify them.
-Together, these discoveries continue to inspire curiosity about the outer limits of our solar system and the potential for future exploration and discovery, especially as new technologies and spacecraft, such as NASA’s New Horizons mission, provide new insights into the distant realms of the solar system.

 ### Discovering the Moons of Jupiter and Saturn

-The discovery of the moons of Jupiter and Saturn during the early modern period was a monumental development in the history of astronomy, fundamentally altering our understanding of the solar system.
+The discovery of the moons of Jupiter and Saturn during the Scientific Revolution was a monumental development in the history of astronomy, fundamentally altering our understanding of the solar system.
 While the planets themselves had been known since ancient times, the discovery of their moons revealed a hidden complexity in the universe that had previously been overlooked.
 These moons not only expanded the number of celestial objects that could be observed and studied, but they also challenged the geocentric model of the universe, which held that everything in the cosmos revolved around the Earth.

-The first moons to be discovered were those of **Jupiter**, and their discovery by **Galileo Galilei** in 1610 marked one of the most important milestones in the history of astronomy.
+The first moons to be discovered were those of **Jupiter**, and their discovery by **Galileo** in 1610 marked one of the most important milestones in the history of astronomy.
 Galileo, using his improved telescope, observed four objects near Jupiter that appeared to be moving in tandem with the planet.
-These four moons—Io, Europa, Ganymede, and Callisto—are now collectively known as the **Galilean moons**, and their discovery provided direct evidence that not all celestial bodies revolve around the Earth.
+These four moons&mdash; Ganymede, Io, Callisto, and Europa&mdash; are now collectively known as the **Galilean moons**, and their discovery provided direct evidence that not all celestial bodies revolve around the Earth.
 Galileo’s observations were significant because they challenged the prevailing Aristotelian view, which held that all heavenly bodies must move in perfect circles around a central Earth.
 The moons of Jupiter, in contrast, orbited another planet, providing a clear example of how other objects in the cosmos could have their own motion independent of Earth.

 The discovery of the Galilean moons was not only groundbreaking for astronomy but also for the Copernican heliocentric model.
 Galileo’s findings provided tangible support for the theory that the Earth was not the center of the universe, as they demonstrated that other celestial bodies, like Jupiter, could have their own systems of moons.
 This was one of the key pieces of evidence that helped propel the scientific community away from the geocentric view and toward the acceptance of a Sun-centered solar system.
 Galileo’s observations were recorded in his work *Sidereus Nuncius* (Starry Messenger), and they caused a great stir in the scientific and religious communities, as they directly contradicted the teachings of the Catholic Church, which held the Earth as the center of the universe.